chirag9094/brain-tumour-classification-algorithm/README.md

-# brain-tumour-classification-algorithm
-Brain tumour classification using modified DenseNet
+# A novel Brain tumor Classification Algorithm using MDCN algorithm on MRI based images

 # Abstract
 In the area of image processing, the study of brain tumors involves intricate analysis and interpretation of